Updated: Mar 7

 Care, compassion, love, gratitude, or something different?

 Other heart qualities that typically come up are courage and the ability to overcome difficult situations.
-The heart’s qualities have been attributed to heroic stories of survival and perseverance for decades.
+The heart’s qualities are attributed to heroic stories of survival and perseverance for decades.
 Frequently these qualities show up during insurmountable circumstances.

 The majority of people have experienced these qualities many times in their lives, which raises an interesting question.
 Why do we ignore the power of the heart?
 The short answer is we think our way away from its gifts.

 The minute we are born, we connect to the world through the heart.
 Our survival as an infant is dependent on it.
-An infant has an intuitive way of feeling into the world — he or she cries when they are hungry and smiles at their mother’s face.
+An infant has an intuitive way of feeling into the world — they cry when they are hungry and smile at their mother’s face.

-Our thinking brain and the ability to take in information develops at an early age.
-The information we receive and interpret keeps us safe, teaching us how to be a productive person in the world.
-It is in our nature to be communal, and we learn strategies and tactics that we perceive will create those connections.
+Our thinking brain and the ability to take in information develop at an early age.
+The information we receive and interpret keeps us safe, teaching us how to be productive people in the world.
+In addition, it is our nature to be communal, and we learn strategies and tactics that we perceive will create those connections.